jawadkhan6877/jawadkhan.github.io/readme.txt

-Adebisi Thompson’s personal resume website.
+Jawad Khan's personal resume website.
 Will be updated every 6 months.